edhowland/vish/Syntax.md

 Variables declared within a function or lambda body exist for the life of the function execution.
 They disappear after the function exits.

-The only exception of this is if a lambda is returned from the function.
+There are 2 exceptions to this:

+1. Variables declared in the outer lexical scope.
+2. Lambdas returned from a function or if the binding() is returned.

+#### Lexically scoped variables

+Variables declared and set in any outer lexical scope have their bindings exposed to lambdas  or named functions.

+New variables or function parameters are local to the scope of the running function and disappear after the lambda or function returns.

+#### Variables closed within a closure

-Variables referenced therin the the lambda persist in the closure.
+Variables referenced within a returned lambda  the the lambda persist in the closure.
+They persist as long as the lambda persists on the heap.

 ### The binding